 While prosecutor Martinez presented evidence suggesting Andriano masterminded the scheme behind her husband’s death, Andriano testified that her husband was the one that devised a plan to end his own life.
 Andriano claimed that she purchased the sodium azide under a false name and tried to purchase extra life insurance at the insistence of her husband.

 However, when Martinez grilled Andriano, asking her to explain how the sodium azide got inside a pot of soup and bowls found in her apartment following her husband’s death, she could not.

 “You put that in the food didn’t you?”
 Martinez asked Andriano her trial, according to the East Valley Tribune.

 "It was in the soup, though, wasn’t it?"
 Martinez asked.

 On November 18, 2004, a jury found Andriano guilty of one count of first-degree murder.
 She was sentenced to death by lethal injection on December 22, 2004.

-Jodi Arias, currently on trial for the 2008 alleged murder of her ex-boyfriend, has also taken the stand in her own defense and has submitted to days of cross-examination by Juan Martinez.
-Arias claims she stabbed Travis Alexander 29 times, shot him in the face and slit his throat from ear to ear in self-defense.
+Jodi Arias, who was found guilty of first-degree murder in the 2008 death of her ex-boyfriend, also took the stand in her own defense and submitted to days of cross-examination by Juan Martinez.
+Arias claimed she stabbed Travis Alexander 29 times, shot him in the face and slit his throat from ear to ear in self-defense.